 NOTE: The location information that can be retrieved is defined within the location service response in clause 5.5 of TS 23.273 [39].

-NWDAF shall use Ngmlc service as defined in TS 23.273 [39] to have access to the information provided by LCS system.
+NWDAF shall use Ngmlc service as defined in TS 23.273 [39] to collect the location information from LCS system.
 Only Mobile Terminated Location Request (MT-LR) is supported, including both Immediate Location Request and Deferred Location Request.

 NWDAF may determine to query LCS system instead of AMF to obtain UE's location information based on the following attributes as received from NWDAF consumer:

-- analytics ID ;

-Editor's note: Based on which analytics ID that NWDAF determines to obtain UE location from LCS system will be added in the future.
+- Analytics ID (e.g. UE Mobility, QoS Sustainability, Relative Proximity, Movement Behavior);

 - Preferred granularity of location information.